Ivanka Savic: Sexual orientation

 Savic has carried out neuroimaging research to compare the brain structure of homosexual and heterosexual men and women.
 In 2008 Savic found both male and female homosexual persons in her samples had brain activation with pheromones, and amygdala's connections which resembled those of the opposite sex, i.e. gay men had a female-typical pattern, while lesbians had male-typical pattern.
 Neuroscientist Simon LeVay included her research in his book Gay, Straight, and the Reason Why, and discusses its relevance to other neuroscience research related to sexual orientation.

+Savic and her colleagues also carried out research on brain activity in gay and straight men in response to "putative human pheromones".

 Later research Savic carried out in 2018 and 2019 suggests that male homosexuality may be related to cerebral midline structures of the brain, which were not found in her sample of heterosexual females or males.

 Gender identity

 Savic has also studied the brains of transgender people.
 Her research suggests that transgender men and women have weaker connections between the two areas of the brain that process the perception of self and one's own body compared to cisgender persons.
 Savic has said these connections seem to improve after the person receives cross-hormone treatment.
-Savic has co-authored papers with the dutch neuroscientist Dick Swaab on the brain structure of transsexual and transgender people.
-Her current interest is in the biology of self-identity.
+Savic has co-authored papers with the Dutch neuroscientist Dick Swaab on the brain structure of transsexual and transgender people.